 SHORT FICTION & POETRY

-"Threads of Saffron" will be published in the June, 2021 issue of Augur Magazine.
-It's a poem about caring for one another during bleak and hopeless times.
+"Threads of Saffron" will be published in the August, 2021 issue of Augur Magazine.
+It's a warm poem about caring for one another during bleak and hopeless times.

 I'm delighted that my story, "Wild Hunt", (cryptozoology, obsession, Canada geese, and Saskatchewan, but no perogies), is part of Alternative Plains, an anthology of Canadian prairie speculative fiction.
 Coming in October, 2021!